Kunal1Kaushik/RosProjects/README.md

 # RosProjects
+These tasks pertain to a ROS competition organized in NIT Hamirpur, India.
 All the 5 tasks are available
 For task 3, an example of the roslaunch command to be used is :
 $ roslaunch task_3 driver.launch args1:="2.0" args2:="2.0" args3:="3.0"